Framework Integrations

-Paygent ships first-party callbacks for LangChain and CrewAI.
-They plug into the framework's native callback system and meter every LLM call the framework makes.
+Paygent ships first-party integrations for popular agent frameworks.
+They plug into the framework's native callback / middleware system and meter every LLM call the framework makes.

 But — and this is important — you don't always need them.